 All international applicants whose first language is not English must provide proof of English language proficiency.
 English language proficiency may be demonstrated by one of the following:

-- TOEFL iBT: minimum score of 79
+- TOEFL iBT: minimum score of 79 (minimum score for PharmD applicants is 100)

 - IELTS: minimum score of 6.5